KoenZomers/TadoApi/README.md

 await session.SwitchHeatingOff(123456, 0);
 ```

 Check out the UnitTest project in this solution for full insight in the possibilities and working code samples.
+If you want to run the Unit Tests, copy the App.sample.config file to become App.config and fill in the appSettings values with the proper values valid for your scenario.

 ## Available via NuGet